Mobile COVID-19 vaccination sites coming to Whitley, Laurel counties – The News Journal

 In an effort to help get more people vaccinated against COVID-19 in underserved areas, some mobile vaccination sites are coming to the local area this week and offering free vaccinations.

-A mobile vaccination van will be at Cumberland Falls State Park on Thursday, May 27.
-The park has an address of 7351 Highway 90, Corbin.

-A mobile vaccination van will also be at First Baptist Church in East Bernstadt on Friday, May 28.
-The church has an address of 226 School Street, East Bernstadt.
+A mobile vaccination van will be at the following locations on the following dates:

+• New Salem Baptist Church in London on Tuesday, June 1.
+It is located at 2182 N. Laurel Road, London.

+• Firestone Industrial Products in Williamsburg on Tuesday, June 1, and Wednesday, June 2.

 No appointment is needed.
 You can just walk up and get the Pfizer vaccination.